 On-campus commercial photography for private use, whether by you or by a photographer you engage, requires a Photography Ticket.
 On the day, patrolling security staff will ask to see your Ticket.

-Photography Tickets are only available at weekends or semester breaks when the University schedule allows.
+Photography Tickets are available at weekends or semester breaks, and some Term time weekdays, when the University schedule allows.
 They are valid for 1 hour on a specific day and there is a cap on the number of Tickets issued each day.

 Support for a few device and browser combinations are still being developed.
 Click here to book tickets if your purchasing screen is blank.